fantaevroman/glaaby/README.md

 # glaaby
-Magic is a free console tool to make tedious tasks at production fast and safe
+Glaaby is a free console tool to make tedious tasks at production fast and safe

 #How to use: